Andrey Rublev: Endorsements

 Rublev has been endorsed by Head for racquets, Italian luxury brand Bulgari for watches He used to be endorsed by Wilson for racquets and by Nike for apparel and shoes.
 In 2023, Rublev launched his own clothing brand Rublo, that is "not about clothes".
 Rublo has been created to drive awareness around equality and kindness with the hope of making our world a better place, as he claims.
 K-Swiss has been on the brand's list of collaborations since August 2024.
 In July 2025, Ra Optics released their new frames, a limited-edition collaboration with Rublev.

 Personal life

 Outside tennis, Rublev practices boxing and basketball.

 Rublev also creates his own electronic music like his idols – Martin Garrix and Alan Walker.
 Rublev is nicknamed the "Rublo'", akin to the Russian word 'ruble'.
+He is also sometimes affectionately referred to as "Bweh", a reference to his grunt.
 He speaks Russian, English, and Spanish, and he is a longtime fan of the Golden State Warriors (NBA) and a supporter of FC Barcelona.

 Rublev is an Orthodox Christian and can be regularly seen crossing himself after matches.
 He is the godfather to Daniil Medvedev’s daughter, Alisa.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.